Lawmakers Cite Recent Incidents in New Jersey as Need for Harsher Penalties

 “To say swatting is troublesome is a severe understatement,” said Moriarty (D-Camden/Gloucester).
 “We’re talking about elaborate hoaxes that have drawn teams of specially trained officers, sometimes resulting in the closure of whole city blocks or roads, and occasionally even causing serious harm, like heart attacks, to the unsuspecting and innocent people who have these teams show up at their door.
 It’s time to send a message that this is not going to be treated lightly.”

-Moriarty first introduced a bill in November in response to a swatting incident in Millville where a law enforcement team swarmed an innocent family’s house believing a violent altercation was taking place inside.
+Moriarty first introduced a bill in November of last year in response to a swatting incident in Millville where a law enforcement team swarmed an innocent family’s house believing a violent altercation was taking place inside.
 After recent news reports drew attention to his efforts to crack down on the trend, he then became the victim of a swatting incident himself.

 Since then, a string of more recent swatting incidents in New Jersey — including a gaming shop in Clifton, a home in Upper Freehold and an elementary School in Homdel — have underscored the urgency of enacting swifter penalties for hoaxes and false alarms.